Flemington7/SimonsAgent/SimonsHFT/scripts/data_collector/yahoo/README.md

        - `date_field_name`: column *name* identifying time in csv files, by default `date`
      - examples:
        ```bash

        # dump 1d us
        python dump_bin.py dump_all --csv_path /root/onethingai-tmp/.qlib/stock_data/source/us_1d_nor --qlib_dir /root/onethingai-tmp/.qlib/qlib_data/us_data --freq day --exclude_fields date,symbol

        # dump 1min us
        python dump_bin.py dump_all --csv_path /root/onethingai-tmp/.qlib/stock_data/source/us_1min_nor --qlib_dir /root/onethingai-tmp/.qlib/qlib_data/us_data_1min --freq 1min --exclude_fields date,symbol
        ```
+    > [!NOTE]: After the us stock data is dumped, you may meet the following error: `AttributeError: 'float' object has no attribute 'lower'`.
+This is because the symbol `NA` and `NAN` are flawed.
+You can manually delete theses symbols the `all.txt` file in the directory `/root/onethingai-tmp/.qlib/qlib_data/instruments`.

 ### Automatic update of daily frequency data(from yahoo finance)
   > It is recommended that users update the data manually once (--trading_date 2021-05-25) and then set it to update automatically.
   >
-  > **NOTE**: Users can't incrementally  update data based on the offline data provided by Qlib(some fields are removed to reduce the data size).
+  > [!NOTE]: Users can't incrementally  update data based on the offline data provided by Qlib(some fields are removed to reduce the data size).
 Users should use [yahoo collector](https://github.com/microsoft/qlib/tree/main/scripts/data_collector/yahoo#automatic-update-of-daily-frequency-datafrom-yahoo-finance) to download Yahoo data from scratch and then incrementally update it.
   >

   * Automatic update of data to the "qlib" directory each trading day(Linux)